pyeventsourcing/eventsourcing/docs/topics/dcb.rst

 Mapper
 ------

-The class :class:`~eventsourcing.dcb.persistence.DCBMapper` is an abstract base class that defines an interface for converting between the higher-level :class:`~eventsourcing.domain.Event` and lower-level :class:`~eventsourcing.dcb.api.DCBEvent`.
+The class :class:`~eventsourcing.dcb.persistence.DcbMapper` is an abstract base class that defines an interface for converting between the higher-level :class:`~eventsourcing.domain.Event` and lower-level :class:`~eventsourcing.dcb.api.DcbEvent`.

 The mapper used by your application will need to support your decision classes.

 .. literalinclude:: ../../eventsourcing/dcb/persistence.py
-    :pyobject: DCBMapper
+    :pyobject: DcbMapper

 Concrete subclasses will implement serialization and deserialization functionality for a subclass of :class:`~eventsourcing.domain.Decision`, with the base class implementing the getting and resolving